dmlc/xgboost/README.md

 What's New
 =====
-This contains a active list of new things about xgboost:)
 * See the updated [demo folder](demo) for feature walkthrough
 * Thanks to Tong He, the new [R package](R-package) is available